hov172/BurnToast_Notification_Studio/README.md

    - Screenshots if applicable
    - Log files from `%LOCALAPPDATA%\BurnToastNotificationStudio\logs\`
    - System information (Windows version, .NET version, BurntToast version

-### 📋 Development Guidelines

 ---

-## License

-This project is licensed under the **MIT License**.

 ### Summary
 You are free to:
-- ✅ Use this software for commercial purposes
+- ✅ Use this software for commercial purposes with Credit
 - ✅ Modify and distribute the software
 - ✅ Use this software privately
-- ✅ Include this software in larger projects

 Under the conditions that:
 - 📄 You include the license and copyright notice